aoe4world/overlay/README.md

 ### Add as a browser source
-Once you have the url, you can add it as a browser source in your streaming software, following these guids:
+Once you have the url, you can add it as a browser source in your streaming software, following these guides:

 * [OBS](https://obsproject.com/wiki/Sources-Guide#browser-source)
 * [Streamlabs OBS](https://blog.streamlabs.com/introducing-browser-source-interaction-for-streamlabs-obs-d8fc4dcbb1fb)